Ryan Harris (cricketer): Coaching career

+Harris was appointed as bowling coach of Indian Premier League franchise Delhi Capitals in 2020.
+In August 2024, he was named the new head coach of South Australia, going on to win both the One Day domestic cup and Sheffield Shield in his first season.

 Personal life

 Harris is a dual citizen of the UK and Australia, due to his father being born in Leicester.
 He revealed during the 2013 Ashes of how he almost opted to play for England.

 Harris lives with his wife Cherie, whom he married in 2012, in Brisbane.
 In 2015, the couple had their first child; Harris missed the 2015 West Indies tour to be present at the birth.